rakib91221/ComfyUI_SeedVR2_Tiler/README.md

 <img width="2240" height="954" alt="Workflow" src="https://github.com/user-attachments/assets/249a5b81-6a1d-4ae2-ac68-e6b4f437363c" />

-* Connect resolution to both resolution and max_resolution inputs on SeedVR2
+* Connect resolution to resolution and set max_resolution to 0.
+You can set a max resolution to further prevent OOM, but the nodes should help do this regardless

 For **multi-pass upscaling**, run the pipeline multiple times feeding the output back as input.
 Each pass progressively increases resolution.